Makuna/Rtc/README.md

 Arduino Real Time Clock library.
 An RTC library with deep device support.

+Now supports esp8266.

 ## Installing This Library

-Clone (Git) this project into Arduino/libraries/Rtc.
+Clone (Git) this project into Documents/Arduino/libraries/Rtc.
 It should now show up in the import list.

 ## Supported Devices